FatConan/sand/README.md

     │   │   └── ... (javascript)
     │   └── img
     │       └── ... (images)
-    ├── site.json
+    ├── site.conf
     └── templates
         └── ... (jinja templates)

-`site.json` is pretty flexible about the location of templates and files.
+`site.conf` is pretty flexible about the location of templates and files.
 As such you're not constrained to any particular layout for your site.
 You could have separate template folders inside each site or have one giant mess in your project root.

-As a demonstration, if you look at the `site.json` for this example you'll see that the README.md file is being included from outside the project root folder while the templates are stored within it.
+As a demonstration, if you look at the `site.conf` for this example you'll see that the README.md file is being included from outside the project root folder while the templates are stored within it.

 ## Pages